 Our ‘Virtual Office’, has come into its own.
 All of our team are able to work at home in the same way that we work in the office.
 We interact with one another using Skype and have a weekly team video conference call to catch-up.
 There is of course no substitute for being in the office all together.
 That in itself has a form of osmosis, as we work in an open plan office and we all get to hear what is going on.
 So that part of the working life is the most challenging part but using Skype we all chat regularly, and we can use GoToMeeting or Zoom to screencast and this is enabling us, as it is for so many, to keep connected.

 My Twitter (TravellingLibrarian) moniker, should perhaps be renamed @groundedlibrarian at this time!
 I miss very much getting out and meeting with clients and being in a library.
 On the plus side, 2019 saw me out of the office more than I was in, so I am currently using this period of “home time” to slowly work through a lot of tasks that had been given lower priority.
 I’m hoping that by the time we return to some kind of normality, I will have cleared my backlog and can be out and about again.

 One of Soutron’s main objectives is to make the information service more productive and provide useful, efficient tools to process data.
 We have identified a number of areas where we can add technologies to the application that are sourced from technology partners, to add new capabilities using the latest technologies.

 Exploring new ideas with clients is always productive.
-Searching for the ultimate Cloud Library Service, stimulates innovation and this has led to a number of new optional “” to Soutron.
+Searching for the ultimate Cloud Library Service, stimulates innovation and this has led to a number of new optional “plug-ins” to Soutron.